Noel Bell MA, PG Dip Psych, UKCP

 - Stress affects us all

-I also speak in the media on all matters related to addiction, specifically in the digital age.
+I also speak in the media on all matters related to addiction, mental health and related news stories.
 Contact me for more information.
-See a recent contribution to the Insight programme on TRT World.
+See a recent contribution to Sky News.

 Other areas of counselling I deal with